in

 Consumers looking for distinctive patterns or shapes will find many options in the ceramic tile catalog of their chosen supplier.

 When looking at ceramic or porcelain tiles, buyers may see a rating from PEI 0 to PEI 5.
-This rating system was created by the Porcelain Enamel Institute to help consumers choose a material well-suited for their purpose.
+The Porcelain Enamel Institute created this rating system to help consumers choose a material well-suited for their purpose.
+(Source: PEI)

 Porcelain usually earns a 4 or 5 rating, meaning it can support significant weight and heavy foot traffic without cracking.
 Most ceramic is rated as a 3 or 4, making it suitable for non-commercial uses.